davidspiv/celestial_mechanics/README.md

 : the mean distance between the Earth and the Sun

 **Orbital Elements**
-: a set of parameters designed to approximate the planet's orbit at a given Epoch
+: a set of parameters designed to approximate the planet's orbit at a given epoch

 **J2000 Epoch**
 : Jan 1, 2000 — the reference point for orbital elements used in this program